crowdtainer/dapp-contracts/README.md

 // To make a user join a crowdtainer project: npx hardhat join --user neo --crowdtainerid 1 --quantities 200 --network localhost

+// To fast forward in time:
+npx hardhat timetravel --seconds 2000
 ```

 Copy the `.env.example` file to `.env`.